gajus/graphql-deduplicator/README.md

 ```

-I've run into this situation when building https://gotocinema.com.
-A query retrieving 300 events (movie screening event) produced a response of 1.5MB.
+I've run into this situation when building https://applaudience.co.uk.
+A query retrieving 300 events produced a response of 1.5MB.
 When gziped, that number dropped to 100KB.
 However, the problem is that upon receiving the response, the browser needs to parse the entire JSON document.
 Parsing 1.5MB JSON string is (a) time consuming and (b) memory expensive.

 The good news is that we do not need to return body of duplicate records (see [How does it work?](#how-does-it-work)).
 For all duplicate records we only need to return `__typename` and `id`.
 This information is enough for `apollo-client` to identify the resource as duplicate and skip it.
 In case when a response includes large and often repeated fragments, this will reduce the response size 10x, 100x or more times.